Architecture

 Language server

-This package handles communication with the language client, and not much else.
+This package handles communication with the language client, scans the workspace for files to parse them, and not much else.

 Language services